USA and the UK

-In addition, obtaining the visa for your employees usually takes another two weeks.
+In addition, obtaining a visa for your employees usually takes another two weeks.

 If you are looking for a speedier method, you can pay for a premium processing service which might allow you to receive your response within 15 calendar days.